carussell1984/Climate_Analysis_and_Exploration-/README.md

 <div>
 <hr1><Strong>Climate Analysis and Exploration Project Overview</Strong></hr1>

-Congratulations!
-You've decided to treat yourself to a long holiday vacation in Honolulu, Hawaii!
-To help with your trip planning, you need to do some climate analysis on the area.
-The following outlines what you need to do.
+I decided to treat my to a long holiday vacation in Honolulu, Hawaii!
+To help with my trip planning, some climate analysis on the area is in order!
+The following outlines what was done.
 </div>

 </section>